 There was an additional category formed which began November 7, 2009 for new homebuyers that have owned a home before.
 It was a smaller credit like $6,500 and did not have to be repaid.
 Once again there are a few exceptions.

-Off course there is much more to this so I'm providing you a link the actaul page where you can read more on this at the IRS website.
+Off course there is much more to this so go to the IRS website to find more.
 I hope you find this helpful.